 - Bring the necessary paperwork: To get the most out of your consultation with a divorce lawyer, you should bring relevant paperwork, such as your bank statements, tax returns, and prenuptial agreements.
 The more information your lawyer has about your divorce, the better he or she can help you.

 - Be completely honest: When you go into your initial divorce consultation, there may be some issues that you feel embarrassed discussing.
 For example, you may have had a substance abuse issue or were unfaithful to your spouse in your marriage.
 However, it’s important to be truthful with your divorce lawyer about everything.
 Your lawyer won’t be able to help you to the best of his or her ability if he or she doesn’t know the complete truth.

 - Prepare a list of questions: During your consultation, your divorce lawyer in Clearwater, FL shouldn’t be the only one asking questions.
 It’s also important for you to ask questions.
 For example, you may want to know how many years of experience your lawyer has in divorce law and how often he or she goes to trial.
 You may also be curious about what the lawyer’s fees are and approximately how long it will take to settle your case.

 - Take notes: At your first consultation, your divorce lawyer in Clearwater, FL will tell you a wealth of information.
 It may be difficult to remember all of the information that’s being thrown your way.
 That is why you should consider taking notes during the meeting.

-During this challenging time, you deserve to have access to trusted legal assistance and nothing less.
-Divorce is challenging and can take a heavy emotional toll, so it’s best to have that extra guidance and legal support.
+No one plans for divorce on their wedding day.
+This decision should be seriously made.
+If divorce seems to be the only resolution, know that you deserve to have access to trusted legal assistance and nothing less.
+Divorce is challenging and can take a heavy emotional toll, so it is best to have that extra guidance and legal support.
 Explore what legal options are available for you by contacting a Clearwater, FL divorce lawyer and schedule a risk-free consultation to get started.